 Anxiety and Panic Counseling

-If you have an anxiety disorder, you don’t need me to tell you how exhausting it can be.
+If you have an anxiety disorder, you don’t need me to tell you how tiring it can be.
 It’s like your mind decides to run a marathon every day.
 You feel worried about something, most of the time.
-Even if one part of you can recognize “this is probably not worth worrying about”, you’re anxiety decides to hold onto it anyways.
-Enjoying things is really hard these days too because your anxiety just wont let up.
+Even if one part of you can recognize “this probably isn’t worth worrying about”, your anxiety decides to hold onto it anyways.
+Enjoying things is really hard these days because your anxiety just wont let up.

 The feeling of anxiety is something we all experience at different points in time.
 It’s a normal and natural response to uncertainty in our lives.
 Our nervous system kicks into high gear as a way of preparing us for potential danger.
 But for some people, their nervous system is chronically elevated, even in the absence of anything truly threatening.
 When anxiety becomes chronic, it interferes with your ability to optimally function in daily life.
 Relationships, job performance, and health can all begin to seriously suffer.

 feeling”keyed up” or on edge

 feelings of nausea

 feeling as if your throat is closing up

 While anxiety can persist for long periods of time, and may have a more gradual onset, panic tends to come on quickly and intensely.
 There’s a good reason it’s often referred to as a “panic attack”.
 The feeling seemingly comes out of nowhere and it might feel as if you are having a heart attack or it might even seem like you’re dying.
 Its important to know that even if it feels like it, you cant actually die from a panic attack.